fatehMohamed14/mui-awesome-table/README.md

 Items property  is the data array of type T[]

 #### headCells (required)
-HeadCells is an easy and complete way  to define your table head cells their ids, labels, and how to render each cell using a render method that return a **ReactNode**.
+HeadCells is an easy and complete way  to define your table head cells, their ids, labels, and how to render each cell using a render method that returns a **ReactNode**.
-If you need to Enable Collapse features on your  table, you have to set showOnCollapse to true on  at least one element of todoCells bellow.
+If you need to enable Collapse features on your  table, you have to set showOnCollapse to true on  at least one element of the todoCells below.
 Properties that have **showOnCollapse** equal to true will be displayed on the collapse content.
 Check Mui docs for more details https://mui.com/material-ui/react-table/#collapsible-table